kata-containers/kata-containers/docs/how-to/how-to-build-and-test-ccv0.md

 - crictl_create_cc_pod          Use crictl to create a new kata cc pod
 - crictl_create_cc_container    Use crictl to create a new busybox container in the kata cc pod
 - crictl_delete_cc              Use crictl to delete the kata cc pod sandbox and container in it
-- create_kata_pod:              Create a kata runtime nginx pod in Kubernetes
+- kubernetes_create_cc_pod:     Create a Kata CC runtime busybox-based pod in Kubernetes
-- delete_kata_pod:              Delete a kata runtime nginx pod in Kubernetes
+- kubernetes_delete_cc_pod:     Delete the Kata CC runtime busybox-based pod in Kubernetes
-- restart_kata_pod:             Delete the kata nginx pod, then re-create it
 - open_kata_console:            Stream the kata runtime's console
 - open_kata_shell:              Open a shell into the kata runtime
 - agent_pull_image:             Run PullImage command against the agent with agent-ctl